Yellow-naped amazon – Sedgwick County Zoo https://scz.org/animal/yellow-naped-amazon

 While mature golden conures are, as expected, golden in color, at birth they’re covered in a white down.
 Over time, the juveniles turn the expected gold color.

-Native habitat Forests and Wetlands of Northern South America and the Amazon Basin
+Native habitat Forests and wetlands of southern Mexico, Central America, and the Amazon